SciPlay Corporation (SCPL) CEO Josh Wilson on Q3 2020 Results - Earnings Call Transcript

 Okay, Ryan.
 Thanks for the question.
 We have done some small surveys as far as that goes, but it's kind of hard to look at those as tangible data.
 I think the tangible data comes in the engagement KPIs so that we have seen not only flatten but even start to go up again as the third quarter went.
 So yes, for sure, during the COVID, the entire mobile world saw a large increase of players.
 But even post that, we are seeing all of these players be more engaged.
 And when I say more engaged, they are playing more days a week and more time on app when they do play.

-So we're kind of looking at it as, one, we were able to get back a whole bunch of people who had used to play the game a long time ago and now have come back in and seeing a new Jackpot Party, a new Gold Fish and are as engaged as they were the very first time they came in but I think, more importantly, is continuing to focus on features that keep them in the game long-term.
+So we're kind of looking at it as, one, we were able to get back a whole bunch of people who had used to play the game a long time ago and now have come back in and seeing a new Jackpot Party, a new Gold Fish and are as engaged as they were the very first time they came in, but I think more importantly, is continuing to focus on features that keep them in the game long term.

 Ryan Gee

 Okay.
 Yes.
 And it sounds like, certainly, spending has done well sequentially.
 But how do we -- what should we make of the quarter-over-quarter, year-over-year decline in the monthly and daily users, especially against sequential uptick to a record payer conversion.
-It seems to suggest, at least to me, that the new users aren't really contributing to the bookings, and it's really a core group of payers, your monthly payers, that really as long as they stick around, you guys should be fine.
+It seems to suggest, at least to me, that the new users aren't really contributing to the bookings, and it's really a core group of payers, your monthly payers that really as long as they stick around, you guys should be fine.
 So how should we -- what should we make of that dynamic there?

 Josh Wilson